Responsible Travel Policy

 Staff and Office

 The staff is committed to being as environmentally friendly as possible.
-All of the staff use public transport and the manager cycle to work.
+All of the staff use public transport and the manager cycles to work.
 All paper, as well as aluminum cans and plastic, are recycled.
 Our offices endeavor to be environmentally sound through practicing energy conservation and adhering to recycling schemes.

 Our group tours have a maximum of 6 participants, meaning that we have a low impact on the environments and communities we visit.
 We do not disrupt or lead to the displacement of local people.
 The small number also allows us to stay in unique, family-run hotels that cannot benefit from coach tours and other mass tourism due to their limited sizes.